arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         The non-linear activation function (function or string) in the encoder and pooler.
 If string, `"gelu"`, `"relu"`, `"selu"` and `"gelu_new"` are supported.
     hidden_dropout_prob (`float`, *optional*, defaults to 0.1):
-        The dropout probabilitiy for all fully connected layers in the embeddings, encoder, and pooler. attention_probs_dropout_prob (`float`, *optional*, defaults to 0.1):
+        The dropout probability for all fully connected layers in the embeddings, encoder, and pooler. attention_probs_dropout_prob (`float`, *optional*, defaults to 0.1):
         The dropout ratio for the attention probabilities. max_position_embeddings (`int`, *optional*, defaults to 4096):